- What's New

 Array of ResourceTag objects |

-System tag list.
-This field is available only to users with the op_service permission.
+The system tags.
+This field is only available to the op_service permission.
 Choose either this field or tags.
 Only one resource_tag structure key, _sys_enterprise_project_id, is used in TMS calls. |

 Parameter |